 Magnesium is also great as a source of energy support that can boost alertness and enhance your focus.
 If you need an energy boost to tackle the day ahead, magnesium may be the support you are looking for.

 Magnesium can also be highly effective in bringing support to your muscles because it relieves tension and stress, allowing you to move freely without stiffness.
 Its important to note that these benefits will not necessarily happen overnight.
 It takes time for your body’s magnesium levels to build up, and patience is key.

 Though it may take some time before you begin to notice the benefits of magnesium, you can rest assured that you are supporting your body by working to increase your levels of this essential nutrient.

 How Much Magnesium Should I Take for Sleep?

 You can take magnesium supplements alongside dinner, following the suggested instructions.
 Consulting with a registered dietician can be helpful if you have uncertainties regarding your supplements, and prioritizing balance is crucial when it comes to taking magnesium.
 Always read the instructions on the supplement label and be careful to avoid taking too much.

 When it comes to your bedtime routine, the recommended amount of magnesium is between 300-400 mg.
 However, the right amount depends on the severity of your difficulty in falling asleep.

-As long as you follow the guidelines, you likely won’t feel super groggy the morning after taking magnesium, but if you do experience side effects, this may indicate that your dosage is too high.
+As long as you follow the guidelines, you likely won’t feel super groggy the morning after taking magnesium, but if you do experience side effects it may indicate that your dosage is too high.